 Lyndhurst Hall as once a major focus of local community life in the area.
 Built as a mission hall by Hampstead’s Lyndhurst Road Conregational Church in 1891, it was a resource for local people at a time of general poverty.
 It hosted a range of events, including clubs for boys, girls, men and women, bible classes and Sunday services, as well as entertainment and legal and financial advice.
 During the 1950s, community activities at the hall included the Boys Brigade, Sunday schools, youth club and children’s nursery.
 Lyndhurst Road Congregational Church sold the building to St Pancras Borough Council in 1963 and it reopened as a community centre two years later.
 It was available for hire for private functions and was also home of St Pancras Amateur Boxing Club.
 In the mid-1980s most of the ground floor was used by the Camden Workers Social Club.
 The Men’s Institute, a nursery and a pensioners’ club continued to flourish until the 1990s, when the hall was closed, deemed as underused by Camden Council.
 It was subsequently sold to Notting Hill Housing Trust, who demolished the existing building and redeveloped the site.
 The social space for the area that was provided by Lyndhurst Hall has not yet been replaced.

 The long linear blocks between Allcroft Road and Grafton Road that run north-south between Queen’s Crescent and Warden Road fostered slum conditions due to their poor planning.
 They were the first in the area to be demolished and redeveloped by St Pancras Borough Council.
 West Kentish Town estate prioritised light and air on all sides of the buildings; unfortunately this was at the expense of a legible structure of street and public space.
-In redeveloping the area for second time, the need for proper planning and adequate distances between dwellings must be considered.
-The scale and setting of Athlone Estate should also be respected by the new development, and a new community space for the area be provided to replace Lyndhurst Hall.
+In redeveloping the area for second time, the need for proper planning and adequate distances between dwellings must be considered, as was the case at Athlone Estate.
+The scale and setting of Athlone Estate should be respected by the new development, and a new community space for the area be provided to replace Lyndhurst Hall.

 Athlone Estate viewed from Wilkin Street